 The Master's Programme in Engineering Physics is a broad educational programme which allows you to specialise within one field of physics.
 The programme is also designed to give you a large freedom to tailor your own competence profile within physics.
 Subsequently, there are only very few mandatory courses that all students within the programme have to take.
 Those two courses are:

-These courses are normally taken during autumn semester in year 2, but we strongly recommend that students who plan for exchange studies during this period of time, should take the course SH2007 already in year 1, period 2 (and preferably also AK2030, although this course is given every period).
+These courses are normally taken during autumn semester in year 2, but we strongly recommend that students who plan for exchange studies during this period of time, should take the course SH2007 already in year 1, period 2.
+AK2030 is given in every period during the academic year, which gives a larger flexibility.

 Choosing a track